FrapiFrance/pocketbook-notes/README.md

 Then copy back books.db on reader's  /mnt/ext1/system/config/

-Definitely, it's not easy from a printed book to identify page & offset, but in my case I wanted to re-insert notes from a previous reader's books.db database, so it's OK.

 Caveats :
-- Not quite sure how we should build UUID, when from scratch... might be dependent from other fields ?
+- Not quite sure how we should build UUID, when from scratch... might be dependent from other fields ? by default, let us keep the same as in the original db
-- I had it work on my PB632 (french vivlio version, with poscketbook ROM ROM 6.7.1706 and [rooted](https://github.com/ezdiy/pbjb)) YMMV, SGDG, toussa
+- I had it work on my PB632 (french vivlio version, with pocketbook ROM 6.7.1706 and [rooted](https://github.com/ezdiy/pbjb)) YMMV, SGDG, toussa